scalawithcats/scala-with-cats/src/pages/case-studies/crdt/generalisation.md

 This is a good example of how
 type class abstractions work at multiple levels in our code.
-We're using monoids to design a large component---our CRDTs---but they are also useful in the small, making our code simpler.
+We're using monoids to design a large component---our CRDTs---but they are also useful in the small, simplifying our code and making it shorter and clearer.

 <div class="solution">
 Here's a working implementation.